rumblefrog/rumblefrog/README.md

 I'm full-stack developer, specializing in Rust/Typescript & ML currently, with experience with things in between!

+### 🎁 Offering your support

+Should you find value in my contributions or wish to contribute towards my future endeavors, kindly consider providing sponsorship.

+Your assistance significantly aids in allocating more time to open-source projects: [https://github.com/rumblefrog](https://github.com/sponsors/rumblefrog)

 ### 📫 Get in touch

 - Email! `contact+gh(at)rumblefrog.me`